kubernetes/website/content/en/docs/getting-started-guides/ubuntu/installation.md

 Out of the box the deployment comes with the following components on 9 machines:

 - Kubernetes (automated deployment, operations, and scaling)
-     - Four node Kubernetes cluster with one master and three worker nodes.
+     - Four node Kubernetes cluster with one control-plane machine and three nodes.
      - TLS used for communication between units for security.
      - Flannel Software Defined Network (SDN) plugin
-     - A load balancer for HA kubernetes-master (Experimental)
+     - A load balancer for HA Kubernetes control plane (Experimental)
-     - Optional Ingress Controller (on worker)
+     - Optional Ingress Controller (on a node)
-     - Optional Dashboard addon (on master) including Heapster for cluster monitoring
+     - Optional Dashboard addon (on the control-plane machine) including Heapster for cluster monitoring
 - EasyRSA
      - Performs the role of a certificate authority serving self signed certificates to the requesting units of the cluster.